High Availability Cluster

 /) partition and leave the remaining space unallocated.
 GreenArrow could then allocate the remaining space to mirroring during the server setup process.

-We recommend running CentOS 7 or Red Hat Enterprise Linux 7 on each server being used in a High Availability Cluster.
-We also support CentOS 6 and Red Hat Enterprise Linux 6.
+We only support running CentOS 7 or Red Hat Enterprise Linux 7 on each server being used in a High Availability Cluster.

 Installation of a High Availability Cluster can only be performed by GreenArrow.
 There is an installation guide that you’re welcome to use, but please note that if you do, you’ll end up with a configuration which does not include a High Availability Cluster.